Garbage collectionEstimated reading time: 4 minutes

-You can configure Docker Trusted Registry to automatically delete unused image layers, thus saving you disk space.
+You can configure the Docker Trusted Registry (DTR) to automatically delete unused image layers, thus saving you disk space.
 This process is also known as garbage collection.

 How DTR deletes unused layers

 First you configure DTR to run a garbage collection job on a fixed schedule.
 At the scheduled time, DTR:

 - Identifies and marks unused image layers.